exasol/integration-test-docker-environment/README.md

 ## MacOS X Support

+### What do I need to do to start the Test Environment with MacOS X

+The Exasol Docker-DB needs per default a bit morie than 2 GB of RAM, however the Docker VM on Mac OS X provides often not enough RAM to accomandate this.
+You should increase the RAM of the Docker VM to at least 4.25 GB or reduce the DB Mem Size for the Exasol Docker-DB to less than 2 GB with `--db-mem-size 1 GiB`.

+### What happens under the hood

-MacOS X with Docker Desktop for Mac uses a lightwight Virtual machine in which the container run.
+MacOS X with Docker Desktop for Mac uses a lightwight virtual machine with linux in which the docker daemon runs and the containers get started.
 This makes [networking](https://docs.docker.com/docker-for-mac/networking/) and [shared directories](https://docs.docker.com/docker-for-mac/osxfs/) more complicated then on Linux.

-We start the python setup script for the test environment in its own Docker container, because the the library [Luigi](https://luigi.readthedocs.io/en/stable/) can have problems with MacOS X and to avoid the installation of further dependencies.
-This Docker container has the Docker socket mounted and uses this to start the [Docker-DB](https://hub.docker.com/r/exasol/docker-db) container and the associate test container.
-This currently breaks mounting directories to the test container for populating the database.
+We start the python setup script for the test environment in its own Docker container, lets call it `docker runner`, because the library [Luigi](https://luigi.readthedocs.io/en/stable/) can have problems with MacOS X and to avoid the installation of further dependencies.
+To support Mac OS X, the `start-test-env` script starts the `docker runner` container and mounts the docker socket at `/var/run/docker.sock` and the directory of the test environment from the Mac OS X host to the container.
+Then, it starts `start-test-env-without-docker` which then starts the python script.
+It is important, that the repository gets cloned to the MacOS X host and not to a docker container, because the python scripts tries to start further docker container which use host mounts to share the tests directory of the test environment with the docker container.

-Kudos to [@nndo1991](https://github.com/nndo1991) for helping to figure out, how we can use the test environment on Mac OS X.

-### What do I need to do to start the Test Environment with MacOS X
-1. Increase the RAM of the Docker VM to at least 4,25 GB or reduce the the DB Mem Size to less than 2 GB with `--db-mem-size 1 GiB`
-2. Start the test environment with `--deactivate-database-setup`